astronomer/docs/learn/testing-airflow.md

 - [`pytest`](https://docs.pytest.org/en/stable/index.html)
 - [`nose2`](https://docs.nose2.io/en/latest/getting_started.html)

-All types of test runners can be used with Airflow, in this guide we will use `pytest`.
+All types of test runners can be used with Airflow.
+In this guide we will use `pytest`.

 ## DAG validation testing

 DAG validation tests are designed to ensure that your DAG objects fulfill a list of criteria.
-It is recommended to include at least one test, designed to [prevent import errors](#prevent-import-errors).
-Additional tests often check custom logic, like ensuring that `catchup` is set to False for every DAG in your Airflow instance or making sure only `tags` from a defined list are used in the DAGs.
+We recommend at a minimum including a DAG validation test to check for [import errors](#prevent-import-errors).
+Additional tests can check things like custom logic, ensuring that `catchup` is set to False for every DAG in your Airflow instance, or making sure only `tags` from a defined list are used in the DAGs.

 Reasons for using DAG validation testing include: